 Use what your child knows

-Since Sawyer is my newest little student and he happens to be in love with Thomas the Train, we’ve been incorporating trains into his learning from the day he began.
+Since Sawyer is my newest little one in preschool and he happens to be in love with Thomas the Train, we’ve been incorporating trains into his learning from the day he began.
 We’ve counted with trains and sang songs with trains and read books with trains and pretty much worn our own train track into the carpet of the house.
 Here are a few of our favorite activities to sneak in some learning with Thomas the Train: